p4lang/p4-dpdk-target/doc/P4-DPDK-starting-guide/p4-dpdk-table-entries-guide.md

 Now, let's create a control plane program (`table_manager.c`) to add entries to our tables using the P4 Runtime API:

-Use the control plane program table_manager.c given in the same directory
+Use the control plane program given in the e2e-test/p4rt directory.

 This control plane program:
 1. Initializes the DPDK environment